 On to the Cherry Infused Vodka Recipe

-I pour the vodka over the cherries, making sure they are covered.
+Pour the vodka over the cherries, making sure they are covered.

-All that is left is to cap the jar of cherries and place it in the refrigerator.
+Cap the jar of cherries and place it in the refrigerator.
 Now it is just a waiting game!
 Let the jar of cherry infused vodka sit in the refrigerator for one week.

 Here is the jar after that long, long, long week.